Falk358/quarto_translator/README.md

 # quarto_translator
-A python project for translating quarto markdown files using the openai API
+A python project for translating quarto markdown files using the openai API.
+Note that this program has only been tested for Linux, functionality on Windows is not guaranteed due to different path separators in Windows (uses `\` instead of `/`).